 Law and Sustainable Development: Comparative and International Perspectives

-Organized by Tulane University Law School and Payson Center for International Development in collaboration with FGV-Direito Rio’s Program in Law and the Environment (“PDMA”), Georgia State University College of Law, and The University of Tennessee College of Law
+Organized by Tulane University Law School and Payson Center for International Development in collaboration with faculty of the Federal University of Rio de Janeiro, The University of Tennessee College of Law and Georgia State University College of Law

 Bem vindo!
 Welcome!
-Focusing on Comparative Perspectives of Law and International Development, the Rio Program partners with the Fundação Getulio Vargas Faculty of Law ("FGV Direito-Rio"), one of the best law faculties in Brazil.
+Focusing on Comparative Perspectives of Law and Sustainable Development, the Rio Program partners with inter-disciplinary faculty in law and related areas at the Federal University of Rio de Janeiro, one of the best universities in Brazil.
 We offer students the widest possible exposure to Brazil, Brazilian society and legal institutions, and to diverse learning environments, including classes supplemented by role-playing and presentations from local lawyers and government.

-The program is designed to offer a maximum degree of flexibility for students to earn either three (3) or six (6) credits in the study of law and international development.
-The five week program permits students to take one or two sessions, each of two and a half weeks duration.
-With its two-session format, the program offers students with work or other family commitments the option to come for two weeks and benefit from the richness of the foreign study experience.
-For students who can come for an entire month (and, ideally, students are encouraged to come for the whole time), the program offers the opportunity to both profit from the intense study format and also have brief breaks to explore Rio and its metropolitan area as they wish.
+The program is designed to offer a maximum degree of flexibility for students to earn five (5) credits in the study of law and international development.
+The four-week program offers the opportunity to both profit from the intense study format and also have brief breaks to explore Rio and its metropolitan area as they wish.

-Speakers have included figures from some of Rio’s most prominent institutions, such as the Brazilian Institute of Statistics and Geography, the world-renowned Botanical Garden (a leading federal research institution) and the non-governmental organization Viva Rio, which has established a network of internationally-recognized poverty reduction programs in over 30 of the city’s largest shantytown communities.
+Speakers have included figures from some of Rio’s most prominent institutions, such as the Brazilian Institute of Statistics and Geography, the world-renowned Botanical Garden (a leading federal research institution) and leading non-governmental organizations.
 In addition, each course is taught with participation from faculty drawn from Rio's top universities.

 In short, this program has been designed to offer students the widest possible exposure to Brazil and, above all, to the richness of its most famous city, Rio de Janeiro.
 The program is demanding intellectually and professionally.
 However, Brazilians are famous for their ability to weave work and pleasure together.
 Students can also be assured that they will have time to enjoy themselves apart from their studies and return home invigorated by their time in (as Cariocas say) “a cidade maravilhosa” – “the marvelous city.”

-If you have further questions about the Rio program, please e-mail Professor Crawford at email@example.com or contact Chana Lewis at 504.865.5990 or firstname.lastname@example.org.
+If you have further questions about the Rio program, please e-mail Professor Crawford at email@example.com or contact Maria Landry at 504.865.5990 or firstname.lastname@example.org.